vojtechruz/vojtechruzicka-blog/src/posts/reactiveconf-2018/index.md

 Same as the last year, I didn't come as a regular attendee, but as a volunteer instead.
 The conference offers a number of "volunteer tickets", which you can apply for.
 The idea is simple - you get your ticket for free, but you help with running the conference.
 Of course, not for the whole time.
 Each day, you dedicate 1/3 of your time for working.
 The rest of the time, you are free to visit the talks, participate in workshops, attend the parties - anything you want.

 The volunteer duties are diverse - registering visitors, helping speakers, dispensing gifts, navigating people around, moderation of questions, and much more.
-It does not really matter much that you don't get to see every tal.
+It does not really matter much that you don't get to see every talk.
 They are recorded and available after the conference.

 However, the best part about participating as a volunteer is not about saving money.
 If it was the case, you could just wait for the youtube videos and watch them from the comfort of your sofa for free.
 Being there is an excellent opportunity to see the conference from the organizer's point of view.
 But most of all it is about meeting interesting like-minded people.
 Sure, you're supposed to network on a conference as an attendee, but I've always found it rather difficult with complete strangers as an introvert.
 For a volunteer, this is much easier and much more natural.
 You spend a lot of time with other volunteers from all over the world working together and get to talk to many people during your duties.
 You get a better chance to approach the speakers and access the VIP zone.